 Once you have completed your course, your degree will be conferred and you will become an official graduate of the University.

-All eligible students have had their degrees conferred and their graduation documents (testamur and academic transcript) mailed to them.
+All eligible students will have their degrees conferred on the same date as scheduled in 2020 and their graduation documents (testamur and academic transcript) mailed to them.

-Be assured, if you’re eligible to graduate the status of your graduation is unaffected.
+Be assured, if you’re eligible to graduate, the status of your graduation is unaffected.
 You will automatically graduate in absentia, which means your degree will still be conferred on the same date as scheduled and you will officially become a graduate of the University of Sydney.

 You do not need to do anything additional in order to graduate in absentia.